 Carol began her second career with DCED in June 2015 as a Special Assistant for Workforce Development.
 In April 2016 Carol was appointed by Governor Wolf to serve as DCED’s Deputy Secretary of Administration.
 Carol’s first term with DCED she worked with the Governor’s Action Team and DCED’s Business Retention and Expansion Program from 2000-2006.
 From April 2006 through June 2015 Carol served as the Director of Training Services for the Pennsylvania State Association of Township Supervisors (PSATS).
 Carol holds a Master’s in Public Administration and a Bachelors of Public Policy from Penn State University.

 Community Affairs and Development

-Rick joined DCED in March of 2015, as the Executive Director of the Center for Local Government Services.
-In this capacity, Rick also directed the efforts of the Tax Equalization Division and the Resources Recovery Team.
-Before coming to DCED, Rick served four terms as Mayor of Lock Haven and was previously the President of Pennsylvania Municipal League.
+Before coming to DCED, Rick served four terms as Mayor of Lock Haven and was previously President of the Pennsylvania Municipal League.